Stenli79/demo/README.md

 ## Project Description

-The project is a virtual wallet system built with [Laravel 7](https://laravel.com).
+The project is a demo dashboard system built with [Laravel 7](https://laravel.com).
 The features of this project include
 1. Registration and Authentication of users.
 2. Manage dashboard grid links